 Credit markets worldwide experienced a severe reduction in liquidity and term-funding during the global economic and financial crisis.
-Continuing disruption, particularly in Europe during 2010 and periodically in 2011 to date, has resulted in liquidity and term funding remaining difficult to obtain and terms for certain borrowers have become less favourable.
+Continuing disruption, particularly in Europe during 2010 and into 2011, mainly due to the sovereign debt crises associated with, amongst others, Greece, Ireland, Portugal, Spain and more recently Italy, has resulted in liquidity and term funding remaining difficult to obtain and terms for certain borrowers being less favorable.
 Perception of counterparty risk between banks also increased significantly during the global economic and financial crisis, and has continued, leading to further reductions in access to traditional sources of liquidity, such as the debt capital markets.
 NWB Bank's access to the debt capital markets, its principal source of liquidity has been, and could in the future be, restricted or available only at a higher cost.